metakgp/iit-kgp-network/rpi-express.md

 # Know Issues and Bugs:

 - Express vpn DNS bug - Causes internet to not work.
-Cant connect to websites, but can ping to IP addresses.
-Due to not updating of dns server on the file `/etc/resolv.conf` due to the option `force_vpn_dns=true`.
+Can't connect to websites, but can ping to IP addresses.
+DNS servers were not being updated in `/etc/resolv.conf` due to the option `force_vpn_dns=true`.

 ### Workaround :

-1. Expressvpn after connecting saves dns address in file at `/etc/resolv.conf.bak` or similar ( can be verified by viewing the file, the address should be of form 10.x.x.x ).
+1. ExpressVPN, after connecting saves DNS addresses in file at `/etc/resolv.conf.bak` or similar ( can be verified by viewing the file, the address should be of the form 10.x.x.x ).
 2. Now replace the configs by executing `sudo mv /etc/resolv.conf.bak /etc/resolv.conf`.
 Here `resolv.conf.bak` is the name of file obtained above.
-3. To let connected clients connect to internet on vpn edit the file `/etc/dnsmasq.conf` and edit the line
+3. To let the clients connected to VPN, access the internet - edit the following line in `/etc/dnsmasq.conf`
 ```console
 dhcp-option=6, <expressvpn dns server>
 ```
-and replace the with the DNS server obtained in step 1.
-Reload the dns service using `sudo systemctl restart dnsmasq.service` and disconnect and reconnect the clients<br/>
+by adding the DNS server obtained in step 1.
+Reload the DNS service using `sudo systemctl restart dnsmasq.service` and finally disconnect and reconnect the clients.